-Per Section E1.1 above, the Tier 1 movement in Tier 1 own funds over the year is due to a combination of the declaration of a final dividend and general business performance.
+Per Section E1.1 above, the Tier 1 movement in Tier 1 own funds over the year is due to a combination of the payment of a dividend and general business performance.

 The reconciliation reserve represents the net asset value under Solvency II for Vhi Insurance less equity and subordinated debt own fund items.
-The reconciliation reserve has decreased from €807,881k in 2017 to €712,406k in 2018.
+The reconciliation reserve has decreased from €712,406k in 2018 to €686,741k in 2019.